 Philanthropy is based on creating positive impact.
-Community foundations supply the leadership necessary to convene resources with need.
+Many funding organizations supply the leadership necessary to convene resources with need.
 Building diverse viewpoints into your design process for grant programs, impact investing, or collaborative partnerships is one essential way to align your intent and potential impact.
 So, how can you ensure you are getting the input you need?

 Approach all feedback as a gift, especially when it surprises you.

 While I was working as a communications director for a community foundation, the organization dedicated 18 months to examining our work as conveners in the community.
 Like many community foundations, a key part of our identity rested on being a community convener - a place where all could come together and support the causes they cared about and where community impact could be directed to the greatest need.
 The process included meeting regularly with a third-party trainer to help us understand our cultural competency.